K123AsJ0k1/cloud-hpc-oss-mlops-platform/integration-setup.md

 #### OSS Setup

-When you have managed to get a CSC user with a project with a access to CPouta, you are now able to create virtual machine instances for running OSS.
+When you have managed to get a CSC user with a project with a access to [CPouta](https://pouta.csc.fi), you are now able to create virtual machine instances for running OSS.
 Please check the following offical documentation:

 - [VM Creation](https://docs.csc.fi/cloud/pouta/launch-vm-from-web-gui/)
 - [VM Flavors](https://docs.csc.fi/cloud/pouta/vm-flavors-and-billing/#standard-flavors)
 - [VM connection](https://docs.csc.fi/cloud/pouta/connecting-to-vm/)

-Use the documentation to setup a VM instance in [CPouta](https://pouta.csc.fi) with the following details:
+Use the documentation to setup a VM instance with the following details:

 - Instance name: OSS-Platform (Can be changed)
 - Flavor: Standard.xxlarge